pieter-van-prooijen/frontpage/README.md

 $ lein cljsbuild once
 ```

+Or use the "lein figwheel" command which reloads code changes automatically in the browser.

 # Running

 In the _frontpage-client_ subproject, start the jetty server and solr reverse proxy using: